Course Titles R - Z

 This course focuses on the day-to-day realities of trademark practice, including the origin, nature, and extent of trademark rights; what constitutes "use" of a trademark for purposes of ownership, enforcement, and liability; the protectability of nontraditional trademarks such as colors and configurations; client counseling and resolving trademark disputes; protecting and enforcing trademark rights; and the limitations on trademark protection.
 Along the way, the course addresses such related areas of law as federal and common law of unfair competition and deceptive advertising, trade dress, rights of publicity, Internet domain names, and uses of trademarks in Web advertising.

-TRANSITIONING TO PRACTICE: A NEW LAWYER'S GUIDE TO PRACTICE IN KING COUNTY (LPRC-305) 1 credit
+TRANSITIONING TO PRACTICE: TOOLS AND RESOURCES FOR PRACTICE IN WASHINGTON STATE COURTS (WITH AN EMPHASIS ON KING COUNTY) (LPRC-305) 1 credit

-Restrictions: Must be graduating within three semesters to enroll.
+Restrictions: Must be graduating in Spring or the following Summer or Fall.
 This course must be taken pass/fail.
 Meeting Note: The class will meet in four sessions and include Saturday dates.
 To receive credit, students must attend all class sessions.

 This seminar will review the legal, political and social forces that led to the enactment of the Indian Gaming Regulatory Act (IGRA) and examine the implementation of the Act.
 The course covers all of the major issues involved in IGRA, including: management contracts; the powers of the National Indian Gaming Commission; the classification of various gaming activities; tribal authority over gaming; the role of the states in the regulation of Indian gaming; and the determination of where Indian gaming facilities may be located.
 Requirements for the course include informed class participation and the preparation of a research paper.
 The Federal Indian Law course is not a prerequisite, but it will be helpful in understanding the concepts involved in IGRA and the issues that have arisen in the implementation of the Act.